Dual Character Concepts

 Published:

 Reuter, K., Baumgartner, L. (forthcoming).
-Corpus analysis: A case study on the use of 'conspirancy theory'.
+Corpus analysis: A case study on the use of 'conspiracy theory'. in Kornmesser, Bauer, Reuter et al. (Eds.)
+Experimental Philosophy for Beginners.
 Read here.

 Reuter, K., Messerli, M., Barlassina, L. (2022).
 Not more than a feeling: An experim. investig. into the folk concept of happiness, Thought.
 Read here.